You will not believe how many comics there are on this list. No. Seriously.

 The first 40th Anniversary story that I can awkwardly place by publication date in the middle of some issues instead of at the end!
 Who knows if this’ll end up collected.
 From what I can tell, this can be read whenever.

-“Teenage Mutant Ninja Turtles: Saturday Morning Adventures” (Ongoing) #4-5 - “Teenage Mutant Ninja Turtles: Saturday Morning Adventures,” Vol. 2
+“Teenage Mutant Ninja Turtles: Saturday Morning Adventures” (Ongoing) #4-5 - “TMNT: Saturday Morning Adventures: On The Go,” Vol. 1 or “Teenage Mutant Ninja Turtles: Saturday Morning Adventures,” Vol. 2

-“Teenage Mutant Ninja Turtles: Saturday Morning Adventures: Endless Summer” [UNCOLLECTED] - Single Issue Only
+“Teenage Mutant Ninja Turtles: Saturday Morning Adventures: Endless Summer” - “TMNT Saturday Morning Adventures: On The Go,” Vol. 1

 Shockingly, this special wasn’t collected with the first five issues or any of the ones after.
 Not sure if that was an oversight or what.
 It seems like it was part of a linewide initiative, kinda like “IDW 20/20,” where a bunch of titles released one-shots on a theme.
 Perhaps that means it’ll be collected one day in a separate trade?

-I had to fudge its location a little to keep the list simple.
+The positioning here reflects the “On the Go” collection order.
 “Endless Summer” actually came out on the same day as issue #4 of the ongoing so it can be read directly before or after.

 “Teenage Mutant Ninja Turtles/Usagi Yojimbo: Saturday Morning Adventures” [UNCOLLECTED] - Single Issue Only